Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 • Leathery or scaly patches on the skin.

-• Symptoms can vary from mild to severe that are present for a long time.
-If the condition is left untreated can cause the condition get worse.
+• Symptoms can range from mild to severe and may persist for a long time.
+If left untreated, the condition can worsen.

 • Genetics.